titipata/pubmed_parser/README.md

 ## Example Usage for Pubmed OA

-An example usage is shown below:
+An example usage is shown as follows

 ```python
 import pubmed_parser as pp